SoloFFCreator/solo-ubuntu/README.md

 ***

-## Installation in Termux (Android)
+## Installation in Termux (Android) with GUI

-You can easily set up a Solo Ubuntu environment on your Android device using **Termux** and `proot-distro`.
+You can easily set up a Solo Ubuntu environment with a full graphical user interface (GUI) on your Android device using **Termux** and `proot-distro`.
 This method does not require root access.

 ### 1. Install Termux and Run the Installer Script